We may earn money or products from the companies mentioned in this post.

 Disneyland has updated how Rise of the Resistance Boarding Passes work.
 They now have 2 times available to grab a boarding pass, one at 7 am (which you can do from your hotel) and the other at noon.

 You can find great info on obtaining a boarding pass from Trips with Tykes.
-I know she will be updating this post shortly.

 Is Rider Switch Pass (AKA Parent Swap) Still Available?

 With the removal of Fastpass and MaxPass, many parents are wondering if Parent Swap is still being utilized.
 YES… parent swap is still available on rides with a height requirement.

 Is the DAS Pass still available?

 Disney’s Disability Access Service Pass helps those who are unable to wait in long lines have an alternate place to wait.
 YES – the service is still available for guests who need it and functions the same as before the closure.

 While traditional meet and greets are not available, Disneyland has placed our favorite characters around the parks where you can interact with them in new and exciting ways.